jakow/EmbeddedSystems2/README.md

 To use buttons, a few things had to be done.
 First of all, the clock gates to the button GPIO ports must be enabled.
 This is done by writing to `SIM_SCGC5` mask.
 According to docs (K70 manual page 219), this has to be done before any code that enables the gated chip functions.

-Then we configure button pins as GPIOs, by changing the value of Port Control Register (PCR) multiplexer bits (`PORT_PCR_MUX`).
+Then button pins are configured as GPIOs, by changing the value of Port Control Register (PCR) multiplexer bits (`PORT_PCR_MUX`).
 According to the Freescale Tower manual, button 0 is pin 0 on PORTD, and button 1 is pin 26 on PORTE.

-Finally, to set the GPIO pin direction as input, we clear the corresponding flag in PDDR (pin data direction register) of PORTD and PORTE.
+Finally, to set the GPIO pin direction as input, the corresponding flag is cleared in PDDR (pin data direction register) of PORTD and PORTE.
 ### Button interrupts
 Button interrupts are used to toggle between filters, as opposed to polling.
 The buttons are configured to fire interrupts when buttons are released after being pressed.
 Because the buttons are *active low*, this happens on the *rising edge* on the pin.